 The importance of technical writing in software development

 In a digital age with huge developments in technologies, it seems that there are also constant developments in new jobs.
-Creating new softwares is very complex, however its even harder to get untrained users to utilize the softwares at their full potential.
-How can a potential user learn to use for example Adobe photo shop, Microsoft Excel, AutoCad, and etc.?
-Keep in mind that Softwares often vary in their functions but technical writing software are often formatted the same.
-This is where a software technical writer comes into play – also known as software documentation writer.
+Creating new software is very complex, however, it is even harder to get untrained users to utilize the software at their full potential.
+How can a potential user learn to use for example Adobe Photoshop, Microsoft Excel, AutoCAD, etc.?
+Keep in mind that Softwares often vary in its functions but technical writing software is often formatted the same.
+This is where a software technical writer comes into play – also known as a software documentation writer.

-We can start by defining what is a technical writer?
-Well the short answer is, a technical writer helps translate complex information from subject matter experts(SME) into layman and digestible bites for the target audience.
-Moreover, what happens when you add the word “software” to tech writer?
-In short a software technical writer breaks down the complexity of setting up and using a software product.
+We can start by defining what is a technical writer.
+Well, the short answer is, that a technical writer helps translate complex information from subject matter experts(SME) into layman and digestible bites for the target audience.
+Moreover, what happens when you add the word “software” to the tech writer?
+In short, a software technical writer breaks down the complexity of setting up and using a software product.

 Moreover, why is a software technical writer important?